anotherRedbeard/azuredevops-quickstart-templates/azurefunction/README.md

 The `azure-pipelines.yml` file represents an example of how you can build and deploy (CI/CD) this standard logic app into a lower and higher level environment from your source control repo.
 This is fairly straight-forward pipeline, but I'll call out some things below to notice.
 I created this using the [documentation created by Functions team](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-csharp?tabs=in-process)

 - The overall flow of the `azure-pipelines.yml` file is to package up the files that will be used to deploy the infrastructure and the code into artifacts, then deploy them to Azure.
   - The infrastructure piece is using Bicep templates and is stored in the `iac` folder.
 This is all the templates you will need to create all the resources you need to stand-up a Functions App.
-I am reusing an existing storage account which is why you will see the `STORAGE_ACCOUNT_NAME` variable in the `.yml` file.
   - The code piece is stored in the `publish_output` folder that was created when I used the Publish task to publish the app.
 That is what is getting archived into a `build${BuildId}.zip` file that gets deployed to Azure.

 #### Parameters